jose-jaen/jose-jaen/README.md

 - 🤔 Passionate about Big Data, Machine Learning, Statistics and Econometrics
 - 💬 Please feel free to check my [LinkedIn profile](https://www.linkedin.com/in/jose-jaen/)

-This is a collection of my Data Analytics projects (date in square brackets)
+This is a collection of some of my Data Analytics projects (date in square brackets)

-# Beginner Level:

-- :runner: [Bellabeat-Case-Study](https://github.com/jose-jaen/Bellabeat-Case-Study): Sports Analytics study as part of Google Data Analytics Capstone Project [07/2021]

 # Intermediate Level: